wxt-dev/wxt/docs/guide/essentials/config/hooks.md

 # Hooks

-WXT includes an in-depth system that lets you hook into the build process and make changes.
+WXT includes a system that lets you hook into the build process and make changes.

 Here's an example hook that modifies the `manifest.json` file before it is written to the output directory: